Charles Bennett (high commissioner): Post-war

 With Major-General Howard Kippenberger Bennett worked on the Māori Battalion's history with the War History Branch of the Department of Internal Affairs.
 He became an interpreter at Internal Affairs.

 On 10 October 1947, in Wellington, Bennett married Elizabeth May Richardson (née Steward).
 They had no children, but he regarded her two children as his own.

 Bennett won a University of Oxford scholarship from the Ngarimu VC and 28th (Māori) Battalion Memorial Scholarship Fund to read for a doctorate on the problems of cultural adjustment of the Māori people.
 Although the thesis was not completed, in January 1959 he became New Zealand's high commissioner to the Federation of Malaya (later Malaysia).
 In 1963, he was made an honorary Commander of the Order of the Defender of the Realm by the Malay government.

 Bennett was president of the Labour Party from 1973 to 1976, and stood for Labour in the Rotorua electorate in the 1969 general election.

 Bennett was awarded an honorary doctorate (LL.D.) from the University of Canterbury in 1973.
 In the 1975 Queen's Birthday Honours, he was appointed a Knight Bachelor, for public services, especially to the Māori people, and in 1990 he received the New Zealand 1990 Commemoration Medal.
 He was a patron of the Electoral Reform Coalition.

 Bennett died in Tauranga on 26 November 1998.
 He was survived by his wife and her two children.
-During the tangihanga, the traditional Māori funeral rite, the New Zealand Defence Force announced that their crest will be changed from the traditional two crossed swords to a sword crossed with a taiaha, the traditional Māori weapon, in Bennett's honour.
+During the tangihanga, the traditional Māori funeral rite, the New Zealand Defence Force announced that their crest would be changed from the traditional two crossed swords to a sword crossed with a taiaha, the traditional Māori weapon, in Bennett's honour.